tomalbrc/filament/docs/src/USAGE.md

 `MyDatapack/data/<namespace>/filament/block/stone_like/myblock.json`

 Filament supports yaml files as of 0.12.0.
+You can also decide whether you want to use snake_case or camelCase for all fields.
+For example, you can use either `vanillaItem` or `vanilla_item` or `itemResource` or `item_resource`

 Blockbench and Animated-Java models for decorations are supported using the [blockbench import library](https://github.com/tomalbrc/blockbench-import-library)

-In versions 1.21.4 and higher, filament will automatically generate the item asset json under `namespace/items/itemname.json`.
+In minecraft versions 1.21.4 and higher, filament will automatically generate the item asset json under `namespace/items/itemname.json`, using the values in the `itemResource`.
+Some item-behaviour can also generate item-specific item asset models, for example the bow pulling states or a cast fishing.

-You can provide your own item asset models using the `itemModel` field of an item (in the root structure of an item config) or by providing an item_model components using the `components` field.
+You can also provide your own item asset models using the `itemModel` field of an item (in the root structure of an item config) or by providing an item_model components using the `components` field.
+This will prevent the automatic generation of an item asset model.

 ---